 A Proposer may identify one or more Financially Responsible Parties where applicable throughout its SOQ in order to demonstrate the financial capacity of any Core Proposer Team Member (making clear which Core Proposer Team Member any Financially Responsible Party is "supporting").
+A Proposer is required to identify a Financially Responsible Party for any Core Proposer Team Member that is a newly formed entity that does not yet have independent financial statements for at least one 12-month fiscal year.
 If a Proposer identifies one or more Financially Responsible Parties in its SOQ, then it must also submit all information required by the SOQ Submission Requirements to be submitted in respect of a Financially Responsible Party in respect of such entity.
-This information must, in accordance with Section 3.1 of the Volume 2 Requirements, include an appropriate letter from the applicable Financially Responsible Party, signed by the chief executive officer, chief financial officer or treasurer (or equivalent) of the Financially Responsible Party, confirming that it will financially support or, as applicable, guarantee all the obligations of the relevant entity with respect to the Project.
+This information must, in accordance with Section 3.1-3.1 of the Volume 2 Requirements, include an appropriate letter from the applicable Financially Responsible Party, a letter addressed to the Procuring Authorities (care of the Procuring Authorities' Contact Person) and signed by the chief executive officer, chief financial officer or treasurer (or equivalent) of the relevant Financially Responsible Party, confirming that it will financially support or, as applicable, guarantee all the obligations of the relevant entity with respect to the Project, which confirmation shall include a description of the nature of such support or quarantee.